The Red Violin: Accolades

 Composer John Corigliano was previously nominated for the Academy Award for Best Original Score for the 1980 film Altered States before winning for The Red Violin.
 He won over American Beauty, which he had considered the front-runner before the ceremony.

 At the Genie Awards, Don McKellar was effectively competing against himself as a screenwriter of both Last Night and The Red Violin.
 The Red Violin dominated the awards, with eight wins.
 The film also competed in the 1st Jutra Awards, launched to honour the Cinema of Quebec.
 Due to the international production and amount of English, numerous English Canadians accepted awards.

 The Red Violin was also nominated for Chicago Film Critics Association Award for Best Original Score, but lost to South Park: Bigger, Longer & Uncut.

 Legacy

-Corigliano adapted his score into a concert, Concerto for Violin and Orchestra (The Red Violin), performed in Baltimore, Dallas and Atlanta from 2003 to 2004.
+Corigliano adapted his score into a Concerto for Violin and Orchestra (The Red Violin), performed in Baltimore, Dallas and Atlanta from 2003 to 2004.
 In 2005, it was performed at the San Francisco Ballet.
 He later wrote another adaptation, The Red Violin: Chaconne for Violin and Orchestra.

 After the film's release, the Red Mendelssohn owner Elizabeth Pitcairn also learned its Chaconne, which she called "spooky", adding "that's when the violin can tell its own story; that's when it can actually speak".
 Pitcairn brought the "Red Violin" to the Prince George Symphony Orchestra in 2012.